Renfrew Airport: Post war

-Services
+Commercial service

 The airport was served by airlines such as Scottish Airlines, Aer Lingus, Railway Air Services and British European Airways, for destinations in Scotland and London.

 Icelandair offered flights to Iceland and a number of destinations in Europe.
-Other airlines offering international flights were Dan-Air, Sabena and LOT.
+Other airlines offering international flights were Dan-Air, Sabena and LOT Polish Airlines.

 Statistics

 The airport handled 138,146 passengers in its first year of operations.
 By the end of the decade, the airport was handling more than half a million passengers annually; one million passengers passed through the airport for the first time in the year 1964.
 In the year of the airport's closure, it handled 1.4 million passengers.